How To Stop Water Hammer: Why DIY Fixes Don’t Last

 1. Singles, students, and light users (1 person)

 If you live alone and tend to have quick showers, a compact system will usually do the trick.
-For electric storage, a 50L to 80L unit is often enough.
+For electric hot water storage, a 50L to 80L unit is often enough.
 If you use an instantaneous or continuous flow system, look for models with a 16L/minute flow rate.

 Gas or heat pump systems may seem like overkill for one person, unless energy efficiency is your top priority.